mhurley100/pands-project/README.md

     -print(dataset.groupby('class').size())
 3. 3 dataframes are created for each species ('class') of Iris and each named as their respective species using the following code:
     - e.g.setosa is separated into its class as follows: dataset[dataset['class']=='Iris-setosa'].
 4. Pandas dataframe describe() calculates statistics on the dataset.
-Each class of Iris is grouped and statistics are completed (count, mean, std, min, 25%, 50%, 75% and max) for each class of Iris using tabulate to enable to paste into github as follows:
+Each class of Iris is grouped and statistics are completed (count, mean, std, min, 25%, 50%, 75% and max) for each class of Iris using tabulate (this enables the data to be pasted into github layout) as follows:
     -print(tabulate(setosa.describe(), headers,tablefmt="github"))

-##### Statistics Summary:
-The standard deviation for all three species of Iris is low therefore the results indicate that the data samples are reasonably close to the mean and as a result potentially predictable.
-- Petal width stands out as an identifier for Iris class.
-- Petal width observations:
-  - Iris-Virginica has the widest petals.
-1.4 - 2.5 (1.8 to 2.5 is always Virginica)
-  - Iris-Versicolor has medium width petals.
-1.0 - 1.8 is always Versicolor
-  - Iris-Setosa has the narrowest petals - 0.1 - 0.6 cm meaning Setosa can be identified using petal width as the key parameter.

 #### Univariate Plots
 Univariate plots help understand each variable independently by analysing interactions between variables.
-There is a wide array of plotting resources available online from historgrams, bar charts, scatter graphs, box, violin, linear etc all producing similar results.
+There is a wide array of plotting resources available online from historgrams, bar charts, scatter graphs, box, violin, linear etc. all producing similar results.
 I chose box plots and violin plots.
-Box plots summarise data within and between groups using 25th, 50th & 75th percentiles meaning that they are not influenced by outliers.
+Box plots summarise data within and between groups using the 25th, 50th & 75th percentiles which means that they are not influenced by outliers.
 Violin plots show the probability distribution of the sample by computing empirical distributions using kernal density estimation (KDE) (source matplotlib.org[8]).
 I used Seaborn as it has the added advantage of colour and sizing options.

 Pandas, seaborn, matplotlib and csv libraries are required to run the programs for Iris 1.1.py where the four variables of petal length, petal width, sepal length and petal width are explored using box and violin plots.
-Machinelearningmastery.com [2], tutorialspoint.com [7], seaborn.pydata.org [9], stackoverflow.com[5] and python.org [6]are used as learning resources and training tools.
+Machinelearningmastery.com [2], tutorialspoint.com [7], seaborn.pydata.org [9], stackoverflow.com[5] and python.org [6]were used as learning resources and training tools.
 Below are the programs used to analyse the dataset:

-1. Box plot for petal length, petal width, sepal length and petal width sepal length are displayed using the following code (e.g Sepal Length) with the relevant header included:
+1. Box plot for each variable (petal length, petal width, sepal length and sepal width) are displayed using the following code (e.g sepal length) with the relevant heading included:
     - sns.boxplot(x="class", y="sepal length", data=dataset).set_title('Compare Sepal Length Distribution')
-2. Violin plot for each variable (petal length, petal width, sepal length and petal width sepal length).
-E.g sepal length below with the relevant header included:
+2. Violin plot for each variable (petal length, petal width, sepal length and sepal width) are displayed using the following code (e.g sepal length) with the relevant heading included:
     - sns.violinplot(x="class", y="sepal length", data=dataset, size=6).set_title('Compare Sepal Length Distribution')
 3. Show the plot.
 The box plot is displayed using the following code:
     - plt.show()